scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/applying_your_own_domain_name_and_ssl_cert.md

 *  Creating a GCP service account with the DNS Administrator role
 *  Creating a Kubernetes secret with the service account credentials
 *  Configuring your solution to use the domain name and request certificate generation at install
-*  Accessing your Solution using the domain name and validating the certificate
+*  Accessing your solution using the domain name and validating the certificate
 ____
 ## **I. Configure your Domain Name and DNS Zone**